swat-sccs/Sharples-Chrome-Extension/README.md

 care.
 Credit me if you feel like it, don't credit me if you don't feel like it.

+The only part of the code I do not own is jquery-3.6.1.js.
+All rights, work, etc are all reserved by the creators of jquery.
+This program only uses it as a local file in the extension.

 You can access the JSON file that contains the dining hall menu information at the link: https://dash.swarthmore.edu/dining_json